boyvanamstel/CatalinaMusicScripting-BugReport/README.md

 </dict>
 ```

-Only library information (`com.apple.iTunes.library.read`) seems to be affected.
+Only library information (`com.apple.Music.library.read`) seems to be affected.
 Fetching track artwork for instance works as expected.

 ## Setup